actsasrob/lircdo/README.md

   * Creates randomly generated secrets used to better secure connections to the lircdo service
   * Prompts you for the application port the application listens on and the fully qualified domain name (FQDN) of the lircdo server
 * Performs some sanity checking to verify the FQDN resolves in DNS and that the FQDN IP resolves to the WAN IP for your home router
-* Uses [Let's Encrypt](https://letsencrypt.org/) to create a free signed server certificate for the lircdo service.
-The server certificate is used to create secure HTTPS connections from the lircdo Alexa skill lambda function and the lircdo service
+* Create server certificates to secure HTTPS connections from the lircdo Alexa skill lambda function and the lircdo service.
+The default is to use self-signed certificates.
+There is an option to use [Let's Encrypt](https://letsencrypt.org/)
+* When using Let's Encrypt:
   * Prompts for an e-mail address to use when registering with Let's Encrypt.
 This e-mail address is used by Let's Encrypt to notify you when/if server certificates will expire.
   * Creates a CRON job to renew the server certificate
+  * Creates softlinks from the lircdo application installation directory to the CA/cert/key files created when registering with Let's Encrypt
   * Creates filesystem access control list (ACLs) to allow the unpriviliged lirc user to read the server certificate certificate authority (CA), public cert, and private key files
-* Creates softlinks from the lircdo application installation directory to the CA/cert/key files created when registering with Let's Encrypt
-* Creates the initial catalog_internal.json file
+* Creates the initial (empty) catalog_internal.json file
 * Restarts the lircdo service if needed
 * Display installation status an next-steps to be performed.